peterwooden/peterwooden-com/content/blog/building-your-react-intuitions/index.md

 ## Summary

-React lets you template HTML and infuse it with interactivity.
-If you come from the OOP world, you need to avoid thinking in terms of changing state directly, and instead think in terms of declaring data and functions.
-The features of React lead to very simple and maintainable code, and learning the right approaches pays big dividends.
+React lets you template HTML and infuse it with as little or as much interactivity as you want.
+By now you should have some intuitions about how to think about building UI with React.
+If you come from the OOP or imperative world, you need to avoid thinking in terms of changing state and the DOM imperatively, and instead think in terms of declaring data and functions, and let React render the result of it to the DOM.
+The features of React lead to very simple, performant and maintainable code, and learning the right approaches pays big dividends.

+## Next steps

-The next thing to do after reading this article is to learn how to properly [create a React app](https://reactjs.org/docs/create-a-new-react-app.html).
+- Learn how to properly [create a React app](https://reactjs.org/docs/create-a-new-react-app.html).
+- Learn about how React updates the DOM for you - the [Virtual DOM](https://reactjs.org/docs/faq-internals.html).